kivo360/GABS/README.md

 Gulp Angular Browserify Boilerplate
 ===

-Gulp, Angular and Browserify are all very wonderful tools for the hacker mind.
+Gulp, Angular and Browserify are all very wonderful tools for the modern hacker.
+They each make our lives better.
+Using them together let's us get a lot of stuff done with fewer lines of code.

+I couldn't find any easy to understand implementations of the 3 of them combined.
+So I made this.

 This template should help you get going with your next hackathon project on the front-end.